MarioniLab/simpleSingleCellResults/var.knit.md

 ```

 Statistics are combined across multiple batches using the `combineVar()` function within `multiBlockVar()`.
-This function computes a weighted average across batches for the means and variances, and applies Fisher's method for combining the _p_-values.
+This function computes a weighted average across batches for the means and variances, and applies Fisher's method for combining the $p$-values.
+The weighting is based to the number of cells in each batch, which improves precision by favouring batches with more cells and more information.
 These results can be used in downstream functions such as `denoisePCA`, or for detecting highly variable genes (see below).